 To make the programme accessible to graduates from across the STEM disciplines, all researchers begin with 12 weeks of foundational fusion engineering training.

-You’ll join a national cohort of PhD researchers for core workshops led by university experts and fusion industry partners—covering the theoretical, practical, and computational skills that span the full fusion engineering lifecycle.
+You’ll join a national cohort of PhD and EngD researchers for core workshops led by university experts and fusion industry partners—covering the theoretical, practical, and computational skills that span the full fusion engineering lifecycle.

 Workshop themes